thienpow/zui/README.md

 ## Basic Features

 - **Super Lightweight:** Minimal overhead for fast performance.
-Targeting less than 50kb initial load, 1-2kb per sub-page load.
+Targeting less than 50kb load for whole page.
 - **Customizable:** Easily adaptable to your design needs.
 - **Component-Based:** Ready-to-use, pre-styled components, pages, partials, and icons.
 - **Seamless Integration:** Built specifically for the JetZig framework.